 Request

-Our very first questionnaire, which some of our original members are based on, only asked a yes / no option for pregnancy.
+Our very first preoperative assessment form, which some of our original members are based on, only asked a yes / no option for pregnancy.
 An extra question could be added asking how many weeks (if yes is selected)

 Example: If you are pregnant, how many weeks are you / would you be today?